Skip to main content

 import { store } from './store'

-const $mediatorAtom = create((read) => read(store.getState, store.subscribe))
+const $mediatorAtom = atom((read) => read(store.getState, store.subscribe))

 $mediatorAtom.set = (payload) => store.dispatch({ type: 'EXTERNAL_XOID_UPDATE', payload })

-Usually, atoms are derived from other atoms (as create((read) => get($someAtom))).
+Usually, atoms are derived from other atoms (as atom((read) => get($someAtom))).
 Observe how read is used with two arguments in this example.
 This is an additional overload that is used to consume an external (non-xoid) source.
 As long as the external source implements some getState & subscribe pair, it can be consumed by xoid like this.
 (See Deriving state from external sources)

 Also, in the second line, you may see that the default set method is overriden.
 In xoid's terminology, atoms like these are called enhanced atoms.
 Overriding the default set method also will modify the update method's behavior.